igeligel/personal-site/content/06-02-2018/index.md

 You can see that yapf (Facebook) and black are trying to convert the code to multi-line brackets while the rest do not do this.
 A difference between black and yapf (Facebook) is that strings also get formatted in black which you will see later too.
 Black uses double quotes for every string except for strings where double quotes are included.

 The next example is again a real-world example.
-Here we have a tuple which includes a nested tuple.
+Here we have a tuple that includes a nested tuple.
 It works more or less like an enumeration.
 Also, the \_ is used to translate the strings in the application.

 ```python
 class Basket():